-Not widely understood or discussed are the challenges faced by many female riders - back, knee, and hip pain, discomfort and pain in the pelvic (crotch) area, and difficulty maintaining proper position and posture (eg. chair seat) when riding.
+Not widely understood or discussed are the challenges resulting from these differences which are faced by many female riders - back, knee, hip pain, discomfort and pain in the pelvic (crotch) area, and difficulty maintaining proper position and posture (e.g. chair seat) when riding.

-There is much knowledge on principles of saddle fitting to the horse.
-However, saddle fit to rider is not widely understood.
+There is much knowledge on principles of saddle fitting to the horse, however, saddle fit to rider is not widely understood.

 Manufacturing and the trade of saddlery is historically rooted in European tradition, where primarily male saddlers built saddles for male riders.
 Today the majority of riders are women (with a different pelvic structure than that of men).

 If we study the anatomical differences between women and men, we discover that many of the challenges faced by female riders are caused by riding in 'male' saddles.

-Over the past 27 years, Master Saddler Jochen Schleese has studied the science of saddle fit, female anatomy and biomechanics, making him an expert in rider and saddle ergonomics.
-Jochen outlines five key principles to determine saddle fit to women.
+Over the past 35 years, we have studied the science of saddle fit, female anatomy and biomechanics, making us experts in rider and saddle ergonomics.

+Let me outline the five key principles to determine saddle fit for women.

-The width between a woman's upper inner thighs affects the width of the twist she will need in her saddle.
+1. The width between a woman's upper inner thighs affects the width of the twist she will need in her saddle.
 The twist is that part of the saddle where the upper inner thighs sit against.

 Because of a phenomenon called "Qflexion" (whereby female thighs tend to angle outwards at the hip and back inwards at the knee), women will carry more weight on their upper inner thigh than a man.
-The leg is pushed forward, and the knee and toes are out at 45° angle when a woman sits on a saddle that is too wide between her upper inner thighs.
-The position results in a leg that goes out and forward, making it difficult to achieve the 'shoulder-hips-heels' straight line.
-When a woman rides in a female saddle, the toes point forward and there is more upper leg on the barrel of the horse.
+The leg is pushed forward, and the knee and toes are out at 45 degree angle when a woman sits on a saddle that is too wide between her upper inner thighs.